 Overall, many researchers have concluded that greed and jealousy caused the poorer members of the Salem community to create outlandish charges against the wealthier members of the community in order to confiscate their real estate and possessions.
 In some cases, relatives were accused of witchcraft in order for their progeny to claim their inheritance sooner, rather than later.

 It took many people to fulfill numerous roles for such a travesty as the Salem witch trials to take place.
-Key to the drama are the prosecutors and the magistrates who were responsible for conducting the legal proceedings.
+Key to the drama is the prosecutors and the magistrates who were responsible for conducting the legal proceedings.
 Magistrates, John Hathorne and Jonathan Corwin, conducted examinations of Tituba, the Indian slave who worked for Reverend Parris, and others.
 Judge William Stoughton was an enthusiastic witch hunter.
 Other judges included Samuel Sewall and Cotton Mather.
 The courts were responsible for determining the guilt or innocence of those accused of being witches.
 As one of the most respected and educated judges, Cotton Mather advised the magistrates to allow evidence presented by “afflicted accusers” (spectral evidence).
 The nature of the evidence admitted by the judges and magistrates also included the “touch test” (elimination of contortions and other afflictions by touching a witch) and “witches’ marks” (moles or other body marks and deformities).
 Hearsay and gossip, too, were considered as credible evidence to prove that someone was a witch.

 While the Salem witch trials lasted less than a year, they left their mark on the history of the young developing nation to become known as the United States of America.
 By the time the trials came to an end, over 200 people were accused of witchcraft.
 Twenty (20) people had been killed: 19 were hanged and one crushed to death.